mathesar-foundation/mathesar-wiki/home.md

 You can use Mathesar to build **data models**, **enter data**, and even **build reports**.
 You host your own Mathesar installation, which gives you ownership, privacy, and control of your data.

 ## Current status
-Mathesar is a work in progress.
-We aim to release our alpha version in February 2023.
+Mathesar's is in public alpha as of March 2023.
+We are actively looking for users to test and help improve our product.

+Please see https://docs.mathesar.org/ for information on how to install Mathesar.
+Please open an issue on [our GitHub](https://github.com/centerofci/mathesar) for any issues you encounter.

 ## About the wiki
 The Mathesar wiki is aimed at **people who are helping build Mathesar**.
 Please see our [main website](https://mathesar.org) for information about Mathesar aimed at general audiences.